 LED Hair Therapy offers several potential benefits for individuals experiencing hair loss or thinning.
 Here are some key benefits:

-- Promotes hair growth by stimulating cellular activity in the hair follicles.
+- Promotes growth by stimulating cellular activity in the hair follicles.

 - Increase hair density with consistent use.